God’s Gonna Cut You Down

 Pins of searing light lanced from the Kraal, striking his parents.
 Their bodies dissolved into pulsating, orange matter, the edges blackening and curling into vaporous ash.
 The air carried the last remnants away, leaving only their clothes in a lifeless pile on the ground.

-His heart beat once, deafening, and then the Kraal’s mind seared into his skull.
+His heart beat once.
+Deafening.
+And then the Kraal’s mind seared into his skull.
 He doubled over, retching, and his legs gave out.
 The world tilted, and he collapsed into darkness.

 He coughed and spat, wiping his mouth, bile burning his throat.
 Pushing up on shaky arms, he avoided the mess he’d made and staggered to his feet.